noahehall/multicloud/opensource/apache/tinkerpop.md

   - chapter 3: basics
     - 3.27.3.
 Limiting the results at each depth
       - last section is 3.31
-  - chapter 7: introducing gremlin server
-    - 7.2.
-Connecting to a Gremlin Server from the Gremlin Console
   - we can probably skip these (for now) and transition to migrating from postgres to neptune
     - chapter 5: misc queries
     - chapter 4: shiz we skipped